Management style: Laissez-faire

 The laissez-faire management style involves little or no interference from management.
-The staff do not need supervision and are highly skilled which allows management to take the hand’s off approach and leave the problem solving, and decision making to the staff.
-Variations of this style include the delegative style and what is referred to as bossless environments or self-managed teams.
+The staff do not need supervision and are highly skilled, which allows management to take a "hand's off" approach and leave the problem solving and decision making to the staff.
+Variations of this style include the delegative style and what is referred to as a "bossless" environment or a self-managed team.

 This type of style works best in organizations with flatter decentralized management.
 Typically, the staff is highly skilled, more so than the management, and is trusted with setting the bar for innovation and setting the objectives.

-The advantages of the Laissez faire are increased innovation and creativity through the autonomy of expert staff.
+The advantages of laissez-faire are increased innovation and creativity through the autonomy of expert staff.
 Some examples of this type of employee are teachers, creatives, and designers.

-Disadvantages include the risk of low productivity by unsupervised staff, loss of direction due to the hands-off style of management.
+Disadvantages include the risk of low productivity by unsupervised staff and loss of direction due to the hands-off style of management.